opencv/opencv/modules/core/doc/basic_structures.rst

     :param ofs: An output parameter that contains an offset of  ``*this``  inside the whole matrix.

-After you extracted a submatrix from a matrix using :func:`Mat::row`,:func:`Mat::col`,:func:`Mat::rowRange`,:func:`Mat::colRange` , and others, the resultant submatrix will point just to the part of the original big matrix.
+After you extracted a submatrix from a matrix using :cpp:func:`Mat::row`,:cpp:func:`Mat::col`,:cpp:func:`Mat::rowRange`,:cpp:func:`Mat::colRange` , and others, the resultant submatrix will point just to the part of the original big matrix.
 However, each submatrix contains some information (represented by ``datastart`` and ``dataend`` fields) that helps reconstruct the original matrix size and the position of the extracted submatrix within the original matrix.
 The method ``locateROI`` does exactly that.

 .. index:: Mat::adjustROI